 This is going to start out a bit technical and academic, but I promise that if you’ll wade through it you will be rewarded with some very useful practical information that you can use to significantly enhance your learning of the Spanish language, or any other second language, by not just doing it better but doing it more efficiently and therefore requiring far less time to become fluent.
-Plus, it will help you design a study system based on precisely what it is that you want to do with Spanish: speak with native speakers, read fiction, read and/or write in a technical or academic field, etc., or some combination thereof.
+Understanding how many words you need to know to be fluent in Spanish will help you design a study system based on precisely what it is that you want to do with the language: speak with native speakers, read fiction, read and/or write in a technical or academic field, etc., or some combination thereof.
+This is a very important distinction to make because, as you’ll see in the study below, although there isn’t much difference between how many words you need to know to speak Spanish and how many you need to write Spanish, which words are most commonly used and therefore should be focused on does vary significantly between the two applications.
 First, let’s start with some definitions so that we can understand what’s going on here:

 Corpus: Latin for “body”.
 The body of knowledge that you based your information on, in this case books, newspapers, transcripts of spoken language, etc. Basically it means your data set.
 With regards to determining word frequency, the corpus is what it is that you looked at to determine which words occur and with what frequency.
 If your corpus for making a frequency list for English is 13th century bibles, then your data isn’t going to be too relevant to contemporary language.